May 03

 3/4 lb dried plums (the fruit formerly known as prunes)

 Place the brisket in a large pan and cover with water.
-When water hits boiling, turn down to simmer.
+When water hits boiling, turn down to simmer for about 1 hour.

 Put the meat aside, and separately boil the potatoes and carrots in the broth from the pan until each are still a bit hard.